 - There by letting your animal be safe at all times.
 The lead rope is 10 feet in length and is braided at both ends.

 - The super soft cotton is gentle on the hands and doesn’t cause any irritation or discomfort.

 - It is available in many different colours to help you match with your halter.
-One of the best horse lead ropes available in 2020.
+Weaver Leather Poly Lead Rope with a Solid Brass 225 Snap is One of the best horse lead ropes available in 2021.